How College Students Use AI to Navigate Course Readings: Evidence from an Eight-Week Study: Students' Prompt Analysis Results

 To test whether this stability also held at the individual level, we conducted split-half correlations comparing each participant's theme percentages from weeks 1–4 (early) with weeks 5–8 (late).
 Among participants in both periods, high-frequent theme Comprehension showed moderate-to-strong rank-order stability ($r$ = .69, $p$ < .01), as did Reasoning ($r$ = .63, $p$ < .05).
 Students who began the course relying heavily on comprehension support continued that pattern; those who engaged more frequently in reasoning maintained that approach.
 Metacognition ($r$ = .35, $p$ = .221) and Decoding ($r$ = .17, $p$ = .569) did not show significant stability, suggesting these lower-frequency themes were more context-dependent.

-This persistence is noteworthy given the course context which is about AI.
+This persistence is noteworthy given that the course focuses on AI.
 Throughout the course, students engaged with readings about AI's cognitive influence, risks of overdependence, and the importance of critical engagement with AI tools.
 Yet their interaction patterns showed no evidence of change.
-The finding suggests that initial AI interaction habits, once established, may be resistant to change even when course content explicitly addresses effective AI use, raising questions about whether exposure to course material and instruction by the teacher without system scaffolding and structured evaluation policy is sufficient to shift students' cognitive engagement in reading tasks with AI.
+The finding suggests that initial AI interaction habits, once established, may be resistant to change even when course content explicitly addresses effective AI use, raising questions about whether exposure to course material and instruction by the teacher without structured evaluation policy is sufficient to shift students' cognitive engagement in reading tasks with AI.